Prevent rupture of a brain artery

 factors (e.g. the injection of less or more contrast fluid).
 Only after a check-up, a couple

 of months later, could the result of the surgery be assessed.
 In some cases, the stent

 appeared to be implemented inaccurately, which meant that the patient had been at risk for a

 longer period and needed to undergo another surgery on top of that.

-In the ITEA project BENEFIT a quantitative method has been
+In the ITEA project BENEFIT, involving 12 partners from 4 countries, led by Philips, a quantitative method has been

 developed, which can objectively predict the chance of success by means of the ‘Mean